panva/node-oidc-provider/docs/README.md

 ### jwks

-JSON Web Key Set used by the provider for signing and decryption.
+JSON Web Key Set used by the authorization server for signing and decryption.
 The object must be in [JWK Set format](https://www.rfc-editor.org/rfc/rfc7517.html#section-5).
 All provided keys must be private keys.
  Supported key types are:
  - RSA
  - OKP (Ed25519, Ed448, X25519, X448 sub types)